Endilll/exprcpp/README.md

 ```

 ### Windows
-Windows distibution of LLVM doesn't expose C++ API nor as dynamic library neither as static one, so it's required to build it from source, and let ExprCpp to statically link with it.
+Windows distibution of LLVM doesn't expose C++ API nor as dynamic library neither as static one, so it's required to build it from source, and to let ExprCpp to statically link with it.
 ExprCpp supports building as an LLVM external project to achieve this:
 1. Clone ExprCpp repo
 2. Clone [LLVM monorepo](https://github.com/llvm/llvm-project)
 3. Open Visual Studio Developer Console x64 and navigate to LLVM monorepo: